Henry Oxley

-Henry Havelock Oxley (January 4, 1858 – October 9, 1945) was a Canadian-born athlete who played Major League Baseball in 1884 for the New York Gothams (now known as the San Francisco Giants) and the New York Metropolitans.
+Henry Havelock Oxley (January 4, 1858 – October 9, 1945) was an athlete who played Major League Baseball in 1884 for the New York Gothams (now known as the San Francisco Giants) and the New York Metropolitans.
 He is one of only three players from Prince Edward Island to have played in Major League Baseball.

 Early years

 Oxley was born in Covehead, Prince Edward Island, Canada.
 He moved to Massachusetts at a young age; passenger records indicate that he arrived in Boston with his family on a ship from Charlottetown, Prince Edward Island in November 1858 at age 21 months.
-At the time of the 1870 United States Census, Oxley was living with his parents and eight siblings in East Boston.
+At the time of the 1870 United States census, Oxley was living with his parents and eight siblings in East Boston.
 His father, Alex Oxley, was employed at the time as a blacksmith.
-At the time of the 1880 United States Census, Oxley was living in Lynn, Massachusetts, and was employed in a shoe shop.
+At the time of the 1880 United States census, Oxley was living in Lynn, Massachusetts, and was employed in a shoe shop.